Open NowNon-Profit

 Department of Health, Disability and Ageing · Australia

 The CHSP Emergency and Critical Need grant provides financial support to CHSP providers and certain invited non-CHSP providers to respond to unforeseen and exceptional circumstances affecting service delivery.
-Funding may support emergency one-off costs or recurrent critical-need and service-shortage responses to maintain continuity of aged care services.
+Funding can support emergency one-off needs or recurrent critical-need and service-shortage situations, and applications are by invitation only.

 Funding